Simone (2002 film)

 Simone (stylized as S1M0NE) is a 2002 American satirical science fiction comedy film written, produced and directed by Andrew Niccol.
 The film stars Al Pacino, Catherine Keener, Evan Rachel Wood, Rachel Roberts, Jay Mohr and Winona Ryder.

 The story follows a fading director who creates a virtual actress to star in his films and the attempts he makes to keep her non-presence a secret as she becomes more famous.

 Simone garnered mixed reviews from critics, grossing $19.6 million worldwide against its $10 million budget.

 Plot

-When Nicola Anders, the star of a new film by disillusioned, out-of-favor director Viktor Taransky, refuses to finish the film and contractually requires her image to not be used in the film without risking a lawsuit, Taransky is forced to find an actress to replace her and re-shoot scenes from the film.
+Viktor Taransky, a disillusioned director who has fallen out of favor in Hollywood, struggles to complete his new film when Nicola Anders, the lead actress, refuses to finish the film.
+His ex-wife, Elaine, who is also an executive producer, is frustrated with Taransky's antics and informs him his contract isn't being renewed.
+Taransky remains close with their daughter, Lainey.

-Instead of hiring another actress, Taransky experiments with a new computer program that he inherits from acquaintance Hank Aleno.
-It enables the creation of a computer-generated woman that he can easily animate to play the film's central character.
-Taransky names his virtual actor "Simone", a name derived from the computer program's title, Simulation One.
-Seamlessly incorporated into the film, Simone gives a fantastic performance, precisely controlled by Taransky.
-The film is a huge success, but the studio and world grow confused about Simone, and are eager to find out who she is.
+Later that night, Taransky is approached by an old acquaintance, Hank Aleno, who tries discussing with him about an advanced program he created called “Simulation One” a program that enables the creation of a computer-generated woman, but Taransky quickly leaves.
+The next day, Taransky learns that Hank had passed away and left the program to him as his inheritance.
+Upon examining the program, Taransky realizes he can use it to play the film's central character.
+Taransky names his virtual actor "Simone", a composite name derived from the computer program's title, Simulation One.

+Seamlessly incorporated into the film, Simone's performance, controlled by Taransky, becomes the highlight at the premiere.
+The film is a huge success, with Simone quickly attracting a large fanbase around the world and revitalizing Taransky's filmmaking career.

-Taransky initially claims that Simone is a recluse and requests that her privacy be respected, but that merely intensifies media demands for her to appear.
-Taransky decides that he will reveal the secret of her non-existence after her second starring motion picture.
-To satisfy demand, he executes a number of progressively ambitious stunts that rely on misdirection and cinematic special effects.
-Eventually, the ruse escalates to simulated remote live interviews.
+When questioned about Simone by the public, Taransky requests that her privacy be respected, but that merely intensifies media demands for her to appear.
+To satisfy demand, Taransky executes a number of progressively ambitious stunts that rely on misdirection and special effects.

-Two determined tabloid reporters discover that Taransky used out-of-date stock photography as the background during an interview, and they blackmail him into providing Simone for a live appearance.
-He arranges for her to perform a song at a stadium event, appearing in a cloud of smoke and using flawless holographic technology.
-The perception of being in-person is reinforced with real-time visualization on the stadium's monitors.
-Simone becomes even more famous, simultaneously becoming a double winner of the Academy Award for Best Actress, tied with herself.
+Two tabloid reporters discover that Taransky used out-of-date stock photography as the background during an interview.
+Threatening to expose Taransky, the reporters blackmail him into providing Simone for a live appearance.
+He arranges for her to perform a song at a stadium event, appearing in a cloud of smoke and using holographic technology.
+As a result of the concert, Simone becomes even more famous, simultaneously becoming a double winner of the Academy Award for Best Actress, tied with herself.